 “Do you liken yourself to an assassin?” an interviewer once asked “The Iceman” Richard Kuklinski.

-Richard Kuklinski, also known as the “Iceman,” was convicted of murdering five and, a little later, a sixth person.
-However, he claimed to have killed hundreds, and the prosecutors didn’t doubt it.
+Richard Kuklinski, better known as “The Iceman,” was convicted of murdering six people, but he claimed to have killed hundreds — and the prosecutors didn’t doubt it.

 Kuklinski’s reputation eventually spread to the elite of the organized crime world, particularly the notorious DeCavalcante family, who hired him for his first major gang killing.